candiddev/etcha/hugo/content/docs/guides/running-commands.md

 This will replace the current Pattern.
 If you do not set `noRemove` in the destination Source config, the replaced Pattern will be diff'd and the `remove` Commands will be ran.
 Additionally, subsequent Pattern pushes will most likely trigger their `change` values.

-We recommend using dedicated `sources` for `push-command` and only using it for break-glass scenarios, but advanced users may be able to use it for PAM as well.
+We recommend using dedicated `sources` for `push` and only using it for break-glass scenarios, but advanced users may be able to use it for PAM as well.